sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 permalink: /module1/labxp
 description: "Prototyping Connected Products - Lab Experiment 1"
 labxp-of: id5415-1
-introduction: Lab experiment is the term we use in this course for making using of the prototype through test and analysis.
-In this Lab Experiment, we will explore the  data that is automatically generated from your Raspberry Pi.
+introduction: Lab experiment is the term we use in this course for making use of the prototype through test and analysis.
+In this Lab experiment, we will explore the  data that is automatically generated from your Raspberry Pi.
 We will have a first taste of data exploration and use these insights to infer how the system works.
 technique: Data Exploration, Reverse Engineering
 metrics:
 report: System Architecture, System Data Visualisation